yhuangsh/k8s/README.md

 ## Preparation on local machine

-The setup process uses a serious of bash scripts.
+The setup process uses a series of bash scripts.
 Scripts starting with
 - `_` are the ones run on your local machine
 - `a0` are the ones run on your a0 node
 - `m-` are the ones run on each of your master nodes
 - `m0-`, `m1-`, `m-2` are the ones run on designated master nodes
 - `w-` are the ones run on each of you worker nodes

-In order to run the scripts, just do `git clone https://github.com/yhuangsh/k8s && cd k8s`.
+In order to run the scripts, `git clone https://github.com/yhuangsh/k8s && cd k8s`.
 The scripts are supposed to run from `k8s`'s git root.
 The paths in the following sections are all relative to this git root unless otherwise specified.

 ### Install tools that run on your local machine

 Tools you need to install and run on your local machine are:
+- `git`, obviously
 - `docker`, download and instal Docker for Mac Community Edition. `brew install docker` should also work, but Docker for Mac CE was the one I used.
 YMMV.
 - `cfssl`, download from cfssl's github or use `brew install cfssl`
 - `kubectl`, install with `brew install kubernetes-cli` or download from Google's official